 Rival One lets users trade the spread on unlimited multi-asset combinations.
-For example, Bitcoin on FTX and e-mini S&P 500 futures on CME Group from one screen.
+For example, Bitcoin on Coinbase and e-mini S&P 500 futures on CME Group from one screen.

 Its system will allow users to work one leg of a spread while automatically hedging with the other.
 It also has an automatic reload feature that allows for a market-making strategy.
 A user can go further and trade one asset against another, for example, futures contract against crypto.